guiyep/react-select-virtualized/README.md

 - [x] improve filtering function in `fast-react-select`.
   - [x] improved performance by 50%
 - [x] add gzip.
-- [ ] - IN PROCESS -review support to all the react-select props.
+- [X] -review support to all the react-select props.
 Should all work but multi-val.
-(Update Doc)

 ```bash
 I have decided to work in the filter on the infinite loader after the release.
 I tried but the results where not the expected one i wanted.